 If the tenant does show up, the judge will hear both sides and rule either in the favor of the landlord or the tenant.
 If you (the landlord) lose the eviction, well, it sucks.
 It likely means you didn’t have all your paperwork in order, and you might have to start over at the beginning.
 However, if you did everything right, and you win the case, a judgment is issued against the tenant for the amount of money owed in rent, plus additional fees, such as court costs, attorney’s fees, late charges, and back rent.

-Step Five: Schedule With the Sheriff
+Step 5: Schedule with the Sheriff

-Once the tenant loses the eviction, the landlord (or attorney) will need to take the Writ of Restitution to the Sheriff.
-That’s right, you cannot physically go and remove the tenant’s stuff from their home without a Sheriff.
+Once the tenant loses the eviction, the landlord (or attorney) will need to take the writ of restitution to the sheriff.
+That’s right, you cannot physically go and remove the tenant’s stuff from their home without a sheriff.
 You’ll have to pay another fee to the Sheriff and fill out some more forms, and an eviction date will be set.
-The Sheriff’s department will likely go to the home and post their own notice, giving a date and time that they will be at the home to remove the contents.
+The sheriff’s department will likely go to the home and post their own notice, giving a date and time that they will be at the home to remove the contents.

-Step Six: Remove the Tenant (With Help)
+Step 6: Remove the Tenant (with Help)

-Frequently Asked Questions on Evicting a Tenant
+Frequently Asked Questions on How to Evict a Tenant

 How Long Does an Eviction Take?